AtGames: Products

 Starting in 2018, AtGames has released HDMI dongle "Mini Console Sticks", bundled with Sega Genesis-like controllers dubbed "Flashback Blast!"
 These consoles contain multiple games from different companies, such as Bandai Namco, Atari and Taito.
 Starting in 2019, the consoles included games licensed from Disney including Tron, The Jungle Book, The Lion King, and the Star Wars games.

 In November 2019, AtGames released the 66-inch tall Legends Ultimate arcade cabinet, featuring 350 built-in licensed arcade games on a 24-inch HD screen.
 In December 2019, AtGames announced its ArcadeNet service, offering games on demand for streaming, download, and purchase on the Legends Ultimate arcade platform.

 In August 2020, AtGames announced that the Legends Ultimate 1.1 would hit retail on August 31, 2020, featuring a library of 300 arcade titles from Atari, Data East, Jaleco, The Tetris Company, and Disney.

 In September 2020, AtGames announced the Legends Gamer series of wireless arcade controllers, including the Legends Gamer Mini, Legends Gamer and Legends Gamer Pro.
 The Legends Gamer Mini comes with 100 classic arcade and home video games, while the Legends Gamer and Legends Gamer Pro come with 150 classic arcade and home video games including titles from Disney, Taito, and The Tetris Company.

 Reception and controversies

 In 2018, AtGames sent an incorrect version of its Bandai Namco Flashback plug-and-play console to reviewers.
 The review copy contained authentic emulated arcade ROMs while the released version contained NES versions, which were considerable downgrades and did not match the review copies.

 American pharmaceutical chain Walgreens sued AtGames in 2019 for a breach of contract.
 The suit alleged AtGames owed nearly $1.62 million for unsold and returned products.

-In 2019, AtGames acquired the royalty rights for Ms. Pac-Man from General Computer Corporation, forbidding Bandai Namco from using the Ms. Pac-Man character.
+In 2019, AtGames acquired the royalty rights for Ms. Pac-Man from General Computer Corporation, forbidding Bandai Namco to use the Ms. Pac-Man character.
 Beginning with the 2022 Arcade Archives release of Pac-Land, the character has been removed from games that previously featured her.